 'Respect to Cristiano' - Townsend reveals why he copied Ronaldo's Siu celebration

-Andros Townsend has said that he copied Cristiano Ronaldo's celebration as a mark of respect to the Manchester United forward, after his finsh helped Everton frustrate their hosts at Old Trafford.
+Andros Townsend has said that he copied Cristiano Ronaldo's celebration as a mark of respect to the Manchester United forward, after his goal earned Everton a 1-1 draw at Old Trafford.

-The Toffees winger finished a slick counter-attack move in the second half to cancel out Anthony Martial's opener struck before the break and ensure the spoils were shared in the Premier League.
+The Toffees winger finished a slick counterattack in the second half to cancel out Anthony Martial's opener struck before the break and ensure the Premier League game ended all-square.

 Editors' Picks